mdhammadahmad/Exploratory-Data-Analysis-EDA-for-Machine-Learning-Python/README.md

-# 📘 Exploratory Data Analysis & Statistical Testing Notebook
+# 📘 Exploratory Data Analysis For Machine Learning

 This repository contains an end-to-end notebook for exploring data distributions, checking for normality, and applying the right statistical tests before using the data in machine learning models.